Riddle Of The Cloaked Man of Hoysala Temples

 There may be an extra pair of arms on a Bhairava here or a platform heeled slipper for a Bhairava there , but there is no description of any clothing and, in common usage, Bhairava images remain gloriously naked.

-After some frantic reference work through worthy articles of respected biggies in the field , there blinked a light at the end of the tunnel .
-There was a Bhairava partial to an overcoat after all !
+after some frantic reference work through worthy articles of respected biggies in the field , there blinked a light at the end of the tunnel .

 Zoom in to Sirkazhi Temple , near Mayiladuthurai in Tamil Nadu .
-The temple, where the child prodigy Tiru Gnana Sambandhar sang his first Thirumurai (Thevaram) song .
+The temple, where the child prodigy Tiru Gnana Sambandhar sang his first Thirumurai song .
 Here , Shiva is worshipped in three forms in three sancta built in three levels .

 I have no idea when this icon was conceived and by which agama.
 It seems to have enjoyed popularity during the Bhakthi movement , till about 16th – 17th century .
 Only a few temples portray this cloaked Bhairava in Tamil Nadu.